thomanil/tweetskim/README.md

 -h, --help                       Help page

--n, --last-n-tweets N            Show only the last N tweets
+-n, --last-n-tweets N            Show the last N tweets in your timeline

 -o, --output-mode MODE           Output as 'lines', 'column' or 'html'